-(1) Where proceedings involving the same cause of action and between the same parties are brought in different courts, any court other than the court first seised shall of its own motion stay its proceedings until such time as the jurisdiction of the court first seised is established (the priority principle).

-(2) Where Rule 142(1) applies, the court seised of the dispute may request any other court seised to provide it with information about the proceedings pending before it and the date on which it was seised in accordance with Rule 145.
+- (1) Where proceedings involving the same cause of action and between the same parties are brought in different courts, any court other than the court first seised shall of its own motion stay its proceedings until such time as the jurisdiction of the court first seised is established (the priority principle). - (2) Where Rule 142(1) applies, the court seised of the dispute may request any other court seised to provide it with information about the proceedings pending before it and the date on which it was seised in accordance with Rule 145.
 The court providing the information shall provide it the requesting court without delay.

-(3) Where the jurisdiction of the court first seised established, the court shall order is parallel proceedings to be consolidated in accordance with Where Rule 146. proceedings have been consolidated, any court other than the court first seised shall decline its jurisdiction in favour of that court.
-When the requirements for consolidation are not met any court other than the court first seised shall, appropriate, stay as or dismiss the proceedings.
+(3) Where the jurisdiction of the court first seised is established, the court shall order parallel proceedings to be consolidated in accordance with Rule 146.
+Where proceedings have been consolidated, any court other than the court first seised shall decline its jurisdiction in favour of that court.
+When the requirements for consolidation are not met any court other than the court first seised shall, as appropriate, stay or dismiss the proceedings.

-1. Rule 142 corresponds to Article 29 of the Brussels Ibis Regulation.185 It provides for the priority principle (Rule 142(1)).
-Rule 142(2) enhances the obligation placed on courts to communicate with each other in order to facilitate the consolidation of the claims, as provided for as a possible legal consequence in Rule 142(3).

-2. Rule 142(1) endorses the European Court of Justice's case law on the "same cause of action".
-Here, the following situations must be distinguished:

-(a) Identical claims (the basketball situation: claims for the same amount of monetary damages resulting from the same facts is brought in several courts because of uncertainty about jurisdiction).
+- 1. Rule 142 corresponds to Article 29 of the Brussels Ibis Regulation.1 It provides for the priority principle (Rule 142(1)).
+Rule 142(2) enhances the obligation placed on courts to communicate with each other in order to facilitate the consolidation of the claims, as provided for as a possible legal consequence in Rule 142(3). - 2.
+Rule 142(1) endorses the European Court of Justice's case law on the "same cause of action".
+Here, the following situations must be distinguished: - (a) Identical claims (the basketball situation: claims for the same amount of monetary damages resulting from the same facts is brought in several courts because of uncertainty about jurisdiction).
 Some European jurisdictions solve the issue by providing for a transfer of the claim to the competent court.
-Rule 142(1) provides the solution: court A decides whether it has jurisdiction, courts B and C dismiss the proceedings brought before them once court A has assumed jurisdiction, or if court A declines jurisdiction they take jurisdiction accordingly).186
+Rule 142(1) provides the solution: court A decides whether it has jurisdiction, courts B and C dismiss the proceedings brought before them once court A has assumed jurisdiction, or if court A declines jurisdiction they take jurisdiction accordingly).2 - (b) Action for performance/action for a negative declaration.
+The proceedings should be continued/litigated in the court first seised, by a counterclaim by the creditor for payment.3 - (c) Action for performance/action for a declaration of rescission of a contract.
+The proceedings should be continued/litigated in the court first seised, by a counterclaim by the creditor for payment.4 - (d) Action for a fund limiting liability/action for damages.
+In such cases, the same cause of action is not present (see Maersk), but see Article 29 of the Brussels Ibis Regulation (facts are identical, the legal rule is different).5

-185 Also see Art.
+1 Also see Art.
 27 of the 2007 Lugano Convention.